catseye/Tamsin/README.markdown

     + cat dog
     = dog

+On the other hand, variables set with one scanner can be accessed by another scanner, as long as they're in the same production.

+    | main = ("c" & "a" & "t" → G) with raw & ("dog" & return G) with tamsin.
+    + cat dog
+    = t

-But you need to be careful with `with`!
+**Note**: you need to be careful with `with`!
 You should not put `with` inside a rule that can fail, i.e. the LHS of `|` or inside a `{}`.
 Because if it does fail and the interpreter reverts the scanner to its previous state, its previous state may have been a different scanner.
 The result may well